waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Lead: KIMCHI (Lv 21 Gloom).
 - Method: Repel Trick.
 Wild Pokemon on Route 38 are Lv 13-16 (verified Lv 16 Magnemite).
 Leading with Lv 21 KIMCHI + Super Repel filters out all wild encounters except Suicune (Lv 40).
 - Repel Tracking:
-  - Super Repel #1: Turn #13364 (Wore off Turn #13387).
-  - Super Repel #2: Turn #13391 (Wore off Turn #13436).
   - Super Repel #3: Turn #13439 (Expected to wear off ~Turn #13459).
-- Tracking: Use Pokedex AREA map.
+- Tracking: Use `check_suicune_location_v7` to verify Pokedex AREA map.
 - Battle Plan:
   - Suicune (Base Speed 85) outspeeds Gloom (Base Speed 40).
   - Expect Suicune to flee on Turn 1 before Sleep Powder.
   - Strategy: Multiple encounters to chip HP, or find a faster Sleep user/Mean Look trapper if progress stalls.
+Use `suicune_capture_analyst_v2`.
 - Capture Notes: Status and HP damage are permanent.
 Sleep prevents fleeing on Turn 1 *if* the user is faster.
 Suicune is Lv 40.
 - Roamer Logic: Roamers only move when map boundaries are crossed, Fly is used, or after a battle with the roamer.
 Pacing or regular wild battles do not move them.
 - Contingency: If progress stalls after 5 failed encounters, I will pivot to catching a faster Pokémon (e.g., Haunter for Mean Look/Hypnosis).